DragunWF/The-Essence-of-Water/README.md

 I made this game as a submission to a science project back in Junior High School during **2019**.

 It wasn't required to make a game.
-Most of my classmates made art, PowerPoint presentations, and animations.
+Most of my classmates made drawings, PowerPoint presentations, and animations.
 At some point, I had this idea to use my coding skills that I self-studied from the internet.
 As a result of that one idea, this project came to life.

 _This project gives me nostalgia_